pkwlo/friend-finder-NW-HACKS/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name is Patricia Lo!
-I am excited to be here!
+I am excited for my first hackathon!
+I can't wait to see what our team creates with the 24 hour time limit and how much we can learn from this experience.
 * My name is Alice Huang, I am excited too!!!.
 * My name is Yang Guo, and I'm excited to work on this project and learn about designing and creating a web app.
 * My name is Cai (Steven) Yan.
 I'm excited to work on this to gain experience with working with a team and web design.